 Father arrested after 5-year-old dies in Baton Rouge hospital

-BATON ROUGE - A man was arrested Thursday after staff at a Baton Rouge hospital found signs of abuse all over his dead daughter's body.
+BATON ROUGE - A man was arrested Thursday after staff at a Baton Rouge hospital found signs of abuse all over his dead child's body.

 According to the Baton Rouge Police Department, the 5-year-old girl was rushed to Our Lady of the Lake Children's Hospital Wednesday afternoon after her father, Aaron Hawkins, reported she was unresponsive at their home off River Road.
 Hawkins, 23, told police that his daughter, Summer Hawkins, had been hurt in a fall.